huibinshen/fingerid/README.md

 Two types of kernel functions are provided.
 For the MS/MS data, "PPK" kernel is
 used:

-  # parse MS/MS
   from fingerid.preprocess.msparser import MSParser from fingerid.kernel.twodgaussiankernel import TwoDGaussianKernel train_ms_list = msparser.parse_dir(train_ms_folder)

-  # Compute the PPK kernel with m/z variance sm and intensity variance si.
+  \# Compute the PPK kernel with m/z variance sm and intensity variance si.
-  # In practice, tune the sm and si by cross validation is important.
-  kernel = TwoDGaussianKernel(sm, si)
-  train_km = kernel.compute_train_kernel(train_ms_list)
+  \# In practice, tune the sm and si by cross validation is important. kernel = TwoDGaussianKernel(sm, si) train_km = kernel.compute_train_kernel(train_ms_list)